Heterosis: Dogs

 In 2013, a study found that mixed breeds live on average 1.2 years longer than pure breeds.

 John Scott and John L. Fuller performed a detailed study of purebred Cocker Spaniels, purebred Basenjis, and hybrids between them.

 They found that hybrids ran faster than either parent, perhaps due to heterosis.
 Other characteristics, such as basal heart rate, did not show any heterosis—the dog's basal heart rate was close to the average of its parents—perhaps due to the additive effects of multiple genes.

 Sometimes people working on a dog-breeding program find no useful heterosis.

 All this said, studies do not provide definitive proof of hybrid vigor in dogs.
 This is largely due to the unknown heritage of most mixed breed dogs used.
 Results vary wildly, with some studies showing benefit and others finding the mixed breed dogs to be more prone to genetic conditions.

 Birds

-In 2014, a study undertaken by the Centre for Integrative Ecology at Deakin University in Geelong, Victoria, concluded that intraspecific hybrids between the subspecies Platycercus elegans flaveolus and P. e. elegans of the crimson rosella (P. elegans) were more likely to fight off diseases than their pure counterparts.
+In 2014, a study undertaken by the Centre for Integrative Ecology at Deakin University in Geelong, Victoria, concluded that intrasubspecific hybrids between the subspecies Platycercus elegans flaveolus and P. e. elegans of the crimson rosella (P. elegans) were more likely to fight off diseases than their pure counterparts.